-1. Contact Details

-Name

-Student ID

-e-mail address/telephone number/Correspondence Address

-2. Details of Step 2

-a) Please confirm the date you were sent the resolution of Step 2 proceedings.

-Review requests must be submitted within ten (10) working days of the Step 2 outcome of the appeal or complaint.
-Review requests submitted outside of this timeframe will not normally be considered.

-3. Grounds for requesting a review

-You may not request a review simply because you disagree with the decision made at Step 2.
-Review requests can only be made on the following grounds.
-You must be able to provide evidence to support your claims.

-Please tick to indicate on which grounds you wish to request a review:

-- a) There was a material error or irregularity in the conduct of Step 2 of the Appeals/Complaints Procedure; and/or - b) Material new evidence has become available since the commencement of Step 2, which you were unable, for valid grounds, to provide earlier in the process a) Please explain in full the grounds on which your review request is based, e.g.:

-4. Details of Step 3 Review request
+7. C ontact Details Name Student ID e-mail address/telephone number/Correspondence Address 2.
+D etails of Step 2 Р lease confirm the date you were e sent the resolution of Step 2 proceedings. а • tted within ten (10) working days of the Step 2 outcome of the uests submitted outside of this timeframe will not normally be 3.
+G rounds for requesting a revie ·W .
+Re • nply because you disagree with the decision made at Step nade on the following grounds.
+You must be able to provide 629 e tick to indicate on which grou nds you wish to request a review: icas 9 - r or irregularity in the conduct of Step 2 of the ] a) There was a material erro Appeals/Complaints Procedu b) Material new evidence ha r or irregularity in the conduct of Step 2 of the ] a) There was a material erro Appeals/Complaints Procedu b) Material new evidence ha or or irregularity in the conduct of Step 2 of the cure; and/or as become available since the commencement of Step 2, which rounds, to provide earlier in the process

+©ICTM